 Cherian George, Professor, School of Communication, Hong Kong Baptist University

 Linda Lim, Professor Emerita, Stephen M. Ross School of Business, University of Michigan

-Teo You Yenn, Assoc Professor, School of Social Sciences, Nanyang Technological University
+Teo You Yenn, Associate Professor, School of Social Sciences, Nanyang Technological University

 JOIN OUR MAILING LIST